Suicide Mortality in Spain (2010-2022): Temporal Trends, Spatial Patterns, and Risk Factors: Results

 \section{Results}

-We first present key results from the interaction models used to analyze age-group, temporal, and spatial patterns in suicide mortality rates among males and females.
-We then assess the influence of explanatory variables on the temporal trends and geographical distribution of these rates.
+We first describe the main descriptive results of suicide mortality across sex, age groups, and provinces to provide context for the modelling analyses.
+We then report key results from the interaction models examining age, temporal, and spatial patterns in suicide mortality among males and females.
+Finally, we assess the influence of explanatory variables on the temporal trends and geographical distribution of these rates.